Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 ## How we traverse voxels
 The algorithm I have in my project is based on [this](https://www.researchgate.net/publication/2611491_A_Fast_Voxel_Traversal_Algorithm_for_Ray_Tracing) paper that describes the algorithm.
 The TLDR version is that when we shoot a ray we check if it missed the whole voxel volume, if we did not we are going to increment the distance exactly to the next voxel until we get outside the voxel volume or hit a non-empty one.

-This image is from a nice [video](https://www.youtube.com/watch?v=gXSHtBZFxEI) explaining this traversal.
+This image is from a nice [video](https://www.youtube.com/watch?v=gXSHtBZFxEI) explaining the traversal.

 ![Voxel explanation](voxelExplanation.png)